licky-licky/toji-no-miko-translations/docs/md/docs/Security_Police_Mission_on_a_Holy_Night:_-Guard_th....md

 **Mihono:** So anyway, we're here to buy presents for the present exchange-\!
 **Kiyoka/Suu:** [clap clap clap]\~\!
 **Mihono:** I'm glad Akira-san and Iwakura-san both said they're excited to do it.
 Did you two already decide on what you're buying?
 **Suu:** I actually have two things in mind...
-Garden or Hell Angel Marvelous-chan; which one do you think I should try and make more fans of\!?
+Garden or Hell Angel Marvelous-chan; which one do you think I should try and make more fans of\!\?
 **Mihono:** Wh-Which one...
 What are you gonna do if they go to Akira-san?
 **Suu:** If Inago-san got those...
 **Suu:** ......